Diagnosis

 New Study Blames Algorithm For Racial Discrimination

-This article examines a tool created by Optum, which was designed to identify high-risk patients with untreated chronic diseases, in order to redistribute medical resources to those who need them […]
+This article examines a tool created by Optum, which was designed to identify high-risk patients with untreated chronic diseases, in order to redistribute medical resources to those who need them most.
+Research has shown this algorithm to be biased; it was less likely to admit black people than white people who were equally sick to […]

 Read More